Prevention is Better than Cure

-It is however, a critical process, as the primary objective of most tool control policies is to ensure the elimination of aircraft accidents and incidents that are caused by improper accountability of tools.
+It is, however, a critical process, as the primary objective of most tool control policies is to ensure the elimination of aircraft accidents and incidents that are caused by improper accountability of tools.

 The Importance of Tool Control in the Aviation Industry

 Leaving a tool in or near an aircraft or its engine is not just an inconvenience, but a safety risk.

 This can only be achieved if each tool as a place where it can be stored – therefore allowing for quick identification if a tool is lost or misplaced.

 Foam inlays such as Shadow Foam are the preferred choice of most aviation maintenance companies.

-The CAA regulation states that tools should be clearly identified and listed and labelled and available for inspection on a regular basis.
-Shadow Foam provides a simple solution to make this a simple process.
+The CAA regulation states that tools should be identified and listed and labeled and available for inspection regularly.

 What is Shadow Foam?

-The material comes in a variety of grades, meaning it can be customised according to your requirements for a cost-effective solution.
+The material comes in a variety of grades, meaning it can be customized according to your requirements for a cost-effective solution.